p1q/ParseFile/README.md

    <br />Or you are free to use provided public server 178.136.201.61 with phpMyAdmin for testing purpose
    <br />(for your convenience all connection data are hardcoded).
 6. Run bundled init_db.sql file in your database to initialize it.
 This step is already done for provided MySQL server.
+7. Change path to the log file in log4j.properties file.
-7. Go to a folder in your file system and clone project from GitHub into this folder with command
+8. Go to a folder in your file system and clone project from GitHub into this folder with command
    <br /><code>git clone https://github.com/p1q/ParseFile.git</code>
    <br /> By default the new subfolder "ParseFile" will be created inside.
-8. To build the app, go to "ParseFile" subfolder and execute the command from there
+9. To build the app, go to "ParseFile" subfolder and execute the command from there
    <br /><code>mvn compile</code>
    <br /> You should see "BUILD SUCCESS".
-9. To run the app, execute the command
+10. To run the app, execute the command
    <br /><code>mvn exec:java -Dexec.mainClass="com.parsefile.Main"</code>
-10. That's all!
+11. That's all!
 You should see the app menu now.

 ## :warning: Please Note
 While coding some assumptions were made because of possible twofold understanding of some task details: